magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 Create an `index.html` file anywhere on your computer.

-For example you could put it in your `Magnolia-Trial` directory, or in the `spa-website-demo/_dev` directory if you'd like to have it checked into your git project.
+For example you could put it in your `Magnolia-Trial` directory, or in the `_dev` directory if you'd like to have it checked into your git project.

 ### Write the client